Poverty-Lab/ACS-Map-Dashboard/README.md

 ## Run App

+Run the app in your browser by visiting https://povertylab.shinyapps.io/ACS-Map-Dashboard/.

-Run the app yourself using the following lines of code in [R](https://www.r-project.org/) or [RStudio](https://www.rstudio.com/products/rstudio/) console:
+Run the app locally in [R](https://www.r-project.org/) or [RStudio](https://www.rstudio.com/products/rstudio/) by using the following lines of code:

 ```R
 # install necessary packages